Candice Swanepoel Stuns In Yellow Swimsuit For New Instagram Post

 “Love this,” another one chimed in.

-On her own Instagram page, Swanepoel told her fans that she is staring to prep her skin for the Met Gala 2019 on Monday, adding that she will be sharing tips and tricks to get glowing skin, which prompted some of her followers to wonder whether she is starting a YouTube channel.
+On her own Instagram page, Swanepoel told her fans that she is starting to prep her skin for the Met Gala 2019 on Monday, adding that she will be sharing tips and tricks to get glowing skin, which prompted some of her followers to wonder whether she is starting a YouTube channel.

-“Does this mean you’re starting a YouTube cause I would hit subscribe so fast,” one fans wondered.
+“Does this mean you’re starting a YouTube cause I would hit subscribe so fast,” one fan wondered.

 “Another Vogue video or a YouTube channel?” another one asked.